pranshu2105/Cyclistic_Case_study/README.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ## Tableau Visualization
-You can find all the charts and final dashboard created on Tableau Public -> [Click Here](https://public.tableau.com/app/profile/pranshu.jain3793/viz/Cyclistic_Case_Study_Viz/CyclisticDashboard)
+You will find all the charts and final dashboard created on Tableau Public -> [Click Here](https://public.tableau.com/app/profile/pranshu.jain3793/viz/Cyclistic_Case_Study_Viz/CyclisticDashboard)

+## Documentation
+You will find my project documentation through this [link](https://www.canva.com/design/DAFH5aVkhEY/ImqqVNi3rDQTe4zPH_FLoQ/view?utm_content=DAFH5aVkhEY&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) or can download from above.
+I had explained everything about my project in project documentation.

+## Project Report
+You will find my final project report through this [link](https://www.canva.com/design/DAFHuO9MCsM/EUtjMDfxQDald7kVsoOWaA/view?utm_content=DAFHuO9MCsM&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) or can download from above.

 ## Social Profiles